TanviCodeLife/hair-salon/README.md

 * _Salon employee should be able to add new clients to a specific stylist._
 * _Salon employee should not be able to add a client if no stylists have been added._
 ### Specs For Optional Functionality
-* _Salon employee should be able to delete (individual and all) stylists._
+* _Salon employee should be able to delete individual stylists._
-* _Salon employee should be able to delete (individual and all) clients._
+* _Salon employee should be able to delete individual clients._
-* _Salon employee should be able to enter stylist name into form where employees may search for the stylist.
-It should display a list of all results._
-* _Salon employee should be able to enter client's name into form where employees may search for the client's.
-It should display a list of all results._

-## Database Setup
+## Database Setup using SQL commands
 * _Production Database: `tanvi_garg.sql`_
 * _Test Database: `tanvi_garg_test.sql`_
 * _Tables in Database: stylists (columns: id, name) and clients (id, name, phone, stylist_id(foreign key))_